recloudstream/csdocs/Settings/cloningsite.md

 # Site Cloning

-If the site in the app is blocked for your region, you can make a clone of that by using the info of a site that is working for you.
-The site has to be the mirror of the site that is already in the app.
+If the site in the app is blocked for your region, you can make a clone of that site using a site of **same structure** which is working for you.
 You can't clone a site of different structure.

 ## Process